Iran–Pakistan gas pipeline: 1950s-2009: Inception

 In February 2007, India and Pakistan agreed to pay Iran US$4.93 per million British thermal units (US$4.67/GJ) but some details relating to price adjustment remained open to further negotiation.

 In April 2008, Iran expressed interest in the People's Republic of China's participation in the project.
-In August 2010, Iran invited Bangladesh to join the project.
+The same year, India signed a civilian nuclear deal with the United States, and in 2009 withdrew from the gas pipeline project over pricing and security issues.